Interpreter Tools and Strategies by Domain

 Interpreters regularly encounter emotionally charged content.
 Over time, unprocessed emotional exposure can build into vicarious trauma or compassion fatigue.
 These tools support emotional preparation, regulation, and recovery.

 - Know your early stress signals before a shift begins and name them when they arise.
-If you can name it, you can tame it.

 - Consider which assignment types tend to activate you most, and build in extra transition time around them.